robler43/Teaminsight-Project/README.md

-# 🧠 TimeSight
+# 🧠 Teaminsight

-**TimeSight** is an AI-powered assistant that helps teams analyze feedback, identify communication or productivity issues, and understand the emotional tone of discussions.
-Built with OpenAI and Hugging Face models, TimeSight provides smart insights to help teams grow stronger and more efficient.
+**Teaminsight** is an AI-powered assistant that helps teams analyze feedback, identify communication or productivity issues, and understand the emotional tone of discussions.
+Built with OpenAI and Hugging Face models, Teaminsight provides smart insights to help teams grow stronger and more efficient.

 ---